IZHMEK Mechanical Plant/re-fortified fort, Izhevsk, Russia

 But I’m still not done with my Plan B.

-The Commander couldn’t die here; there was no way in Seven Hells he would let himself perish.
+The Commander couldn’t die here; there was no way in Seven Hells he would let himself perish in this facility, not today.
 Only Dzyuba got to choose when, and where he would die.
-He glanced at his pistol, one that had been sitting at the corner for so long dust had settled on it.
+He glanced at his pistol, one that had been sitting in the corner for so long that dust had settled on it.
 Do I really have to fight for my life?
-Where is my right-hand man, Maksim, when I need him?
-There’s no way I will survive if I step out there right now.
+His trusted henchman—Maksim—hadn’t returned from the battlefield.
+What good is a right-hand man if he’s not around?

-“Commander, are you in there?
+“Lieutenant Colonel Artem, are you inside?
 Please open the door!
-This is an urgent matter!”
-The voice on the other side was even more pressing.
+This is urgent!”
+The voice on the other side sounded even more pressing.
+Dzyuba groaned internally.

-Inside him roared another battle, one in numerous hollers of distress and calamity he had lately.
-In the end, he mustered his courage; every bit of courage left inside his withered, barren soul.
+Inside him roared another battle, one of numerous struggles against himself that he had lately.
+In the end, he mustered his courage, what little shreds of it he had left inside his withered, barren soul.

 “I’m coming.”
-He placed his palm in front of his mouth then breathed on it.
-The smell of vodka was still pungent.
+Grabbing his pistol, he placed his palm in front of his mouth, breathed on it, sniffed.
+The smell of ethanol was still pungent.

-In front of him was a young officer, whose face he vaguely remembered.
+He trudged to the door and opened it.
+In front of him stood a young officer, whose face Dzyuba vaguely remembered.
 Maybe he had talked to the kid before.
 Maybe he had forgotten.
 He shouldn’t have forgotten.
 He was a commander, the commander who’d survived the Vyazma hellhole.
 Doesn’t matter.
-The enemy has broken the front line, Major Smolov has been slain, and we need you to command a counterattack, those were what he wanted to hear.
+The enemy has broken the front line.
+Major Smolov has been slain, and we need you to command a counterattack.
+That was what he expected to hear.

-But instead, these were the young man’s words.
-“We spotted an. . . unidentified object.”
+But the young man simply said, “We spotted an . . . unidentified object.”

-“What do you mean?”
-The young officer gave him a quizzical look, “We have never spotted unidentified object inside our base before.
-It seemed to have been dropped from an airstrike.”
-He kept licking his lips as he said.
+“Yes, Commander.
+But what do you mean by ‘just that’?”
+The young officer gave him a quizzical look.
+“We have never spotted an unidentified object inside our base before.
+It seems to have been dropped from an airstrike.”
+He kept licking his lips.

 “Neither have we suffered an airstrike before,” Dzyuba replied.